Kernel Data Recovery Blog

 5. Click Save to make your changes.

-You can set a new rule from EAC as:
+You can also set a new rule from EAC as:

-2. On the rule page, enter the details like name, message, filter, and other options.
+2. In the rule page, enter the details like name, message, filter, and other options.
 After this, click Save.

-The Exchange admin center allows setting the email size limit flowing into the server.
-To do this, perform the steps one by one:
+Exchange admin center allows setting the email size limit flowing into the server.
+To do this, perform the following steps one-by-one:

 1. Navigate to Exchange Admin Center>mail flow>receive connectors>… (more) and click Organization transport settings.